sanskratipatel/Employee-Management/README.md

 ## Employee Management System
 Overview
 The Employee Management System is a web application developed using Java Spring Boot for the backend, React for the frontend, HTML, CSS for styling, and MySQL for data storage.
-It provides functionalities to manage employee records, roles, departments, and salaries within an organization.
+It provides functionalities to manage employee records, roles and salaries within an organization.

 Features
 User Authentication: Secure login and registration for administrators.